jojasadventure/dipole-classifiers/README.md

 ### When This Could Be Useful

 - The vectors used to classify text **are** an estimated 30x faster than transformers since you only have to make embeddings.
-If you **have embeddings already** this method (dot product on CPU) beats a normal transformer classifier by orders of magnitude.
+If you **have embeddings already** this method (dot product on CPU) is roughly ~1000x faster.

 - This could be useful for: Extremely fast inference / Classification without labeled training  data / Custom dimensions without datasets / Experimentation / Edge deployment